HIT-SCIR/ltp/doc/train.rst

 参考文献
 --------
-- Danqi Chen and Christopher Manning, 2014, A Fast and Accurate Dependency Parser using Neural Networks, In Proc. _EMNLP2014_
+- Danqi Chen and Christopher Manning, 2014, A Fast and Accurate Dependency Parser using Neural Networks, In Proc. of *EMNLP2014*
-- Yue Zhang and Joakim Nivre, 2011, Transition-based Dependency Parsing with Rich Non-local Features, In Proc _ACL2011_
+- Yue Zhang and Joakim Nivre, 2011, Transition-based Dependency Parsing with Rich Non-local Features, In Proc. of *ACL2011*
-- Yoav Goldberg, Francesco Sartorioand Giorgio Satta, 2014, A Tabular Method for Dynamic Oracles in Transition-Based Parsing, In _TACL2014_
+- Yoav Goldberg, Francesco Sartorioand Giorgio Satta, 2014, A Tabular Method for Dynamic Oracles in Transition-Based Parsing, In *TACL2014*
-- Jiang Guo, Wanxiang Che, David Yarowsky, Haifeng Wang and Ting Liu, 2015, Cross-lingual Dependency Parsing Based on Distributed Representations, (to apper) In Proc _ACL2015_
+- Jiang Guo, Wanxiang Che, David Yarowsky, Haifeng Wang and Ting Liu, 2015, Cross-lingual Dependency Parsing Based on Distributed Representations, (to apper) In Proc. of *ACL2015*